Concordium/concordium.github.io/source/shared/net/desktop-wallet/transaction-log-filter.rst

 #.
 Select **Filters** in the upper right corner.

 #.
-Specify the date range that you want the log filter to cover
+Specify the date range that you want the log filter to cover.

 #.
 Select the transaction types you want displayed in the log.